microsoft/hlsl-specs/proposals/0014-wave-size-range.md

  information is transmitted from the shader to the runtime, though not the driver.

+### Motivational Example

+As an example of how this might be useful, consider a tile culling shader For each tile, the shader has to compute the maximum and minimum depth values.

+To do this without a preferred wave size involves expensive atomic an barrier operations.
+To keep track of the current minimum and maximum values for each tile requires a storage buffer.
+This buffer needs to be pre-initialized to unachievably low values for the maximum and unachievalby high values for the minimum to ensure that whatever the first value encountered is, it will replace the initialization.
+This pre-clearing requires an expensive resource barrier.
+After that setup, each thread in the tile will have to use atomic operations to compare this thread's depth value and determine the overall mininum and maximum depth for the whole tile, storing it in the tile-specific location in the buffer.

+Shader Model 6.6's `WaveSize` already introduces some improvement opportunities on this approach.
+A shader could specify a wave size of 64 and each thread could load 4 depth values and perform a the minimum and maximum calculations locally.
+These local results are then used in a wave minimum/maximum calculation and writes the final result.
+This removes the need for atomics and the advance buffer clearing.

+With the addition of a

+Lets say that we are running instead with a range, which is say [4,64].
+But we can indicate that 64 is optimal.
+(Perhaps [4,64,64] to say which is our preferred wave size)

+So if we get wave64, SV_GroupWaveCount == 1, we run the console version on PC, great!
+This was the hint we provided and we get the best version of the shader.
+If SV_GroupWaveCount > 1, we can still do better than the current PC implementation, because we have SV_GroupWaveIndex.
+That is, we allocate a  per wave min/max value in group shared memory.
+Each wave writes its min/max into group shared memory.
+We do a group sync, all waves other than wave index 0 retire.
+Wave index 0 reads all the group shared values, does another min/max of those, and writes the results for the tile.
+No atomics, no pre-clearing of the buffer.

+So yeah we can definitely use both the range wave size and SV_GroupWaveIndex/Count in conjunction to bring the console implementation of the shader to PC, and inform the compiler to pick the wave size we know is going to do a better job and run faster, if it can.

 ## Proposed solution

 Modifying the parameters of the `WaveSize` attribute that was introduced by